 A Seatbelt Engagement and Operator Presence option for JLG® 742, 943, 1043, 1055 and 1255 telehandler models.
-This system, which includes seatbelt engagement assurance and operator presence functionality, as well as a high visibility orange seatbelt, uses visual and audible alarms, as well as limits machine functions, to enhance safety during telehandler operation.
+This new system includes seatbelt engagement assurance operator presence functionality along with high visibility orange seatbelts, uses visual and audible alarms and limits machine functions to enhance safety during equipment operation.

-Seatbelt engagement assurance functions by producing a visible and audible alarm that activates whenever an operator is seated and unbuckled.
-For example, when the operator is seated with the vehicle ignition key on, alarms will be activated immediately and continuously.
-The alarms will cease when the operator leaves the seat or turns the vehicle ignition off.
-The alarms are intended to alert and remind the operator and will not prevent engine start up or hydraulic and drive functions, similar to seat belt alarms in automobiles.
+The seatbelt engagement assurance produces a visible and audible alarm that will activate when an operator is seated and unbuckled.
+Example: When the operator is seated with the ignition key on, alarms will be activated immediately and continuously and stop when the operator leaves the seat or turns off the ignition.
+The goal is to alert and remind operators and will not prevent engine start-up or hydraulic functions, very similar to a seatbelt in standard vehicles.

-Operator presence functionality prohibits engine start and hydraulic functions if an operator is not present.
-Additionally, if the system detects a loss of seat pressure during operation, one of the following will occur:
+Operator presence functionality prohibits the engine to start and hydraulic functions if the operator is not present.
+If the system also detects a loss of seat pressure during operation, one of the following will happen:

-If the park brake is disengaged and the transmission is in forward or reverse, hydraulic controls are disabled, the cabin alarm sounds continuously, and the transmission shifts to neutral.
-Upon returning to a seated position, hydraulic controls are enabled, and the cabin alarm will cease.
-The transmission will need to be returned to neutral to allow the system to reset prior to re-engaging forward or reverse travel.
+2. If the park brake is disengaged and the transmission is in a forward or reverse position, hydraulic controls are disabled, the alarm sounds, and the transmission shifts to neutral.
+Once the operator has returned to a seated position, hydraulic controls are enabled and the alarm stops.
+The transmission will need to be returned to neutral to allow the system to reset before forward or reverse travel.

 The first is a sensor attached to the rear axle, which is able to measure the weight applied to the rear axle of the vehicle.
 The sensor on the rear axle provides the rear axle load measurement to the vehicle control system.